Skip to main content.

 .AVIATION...

-AIRMET Sierra is in effect for tempo mountain obscuration for N
+AIRMET Sierra remains in effect for mountain obscurations for N

 &&